emilhe/terracotta-dash-example/readme.md

-The repository hold a small example of a Python stack that enables visualization of geospatial raster data.
+The repository holds a small example of a Python stack that enables visualization of geospatial raster data.
 It consists of three main elements,

-1) Pre processing scripts that converts wrib2 files / numpy arrays into [cloud optimized geotiff](https://www.cogeo.org/) (COG)
+1) A few scripts that converts wrib2 files / numpy arrays into [cloud optimized geotiff](https://www.cogeo.org/) (COG)
 2) A script that launches a [Terracotta](https://github.com/DHI-GRAS/terracotta) tile server to serve the geotiff files
 3) A demo application written in [Dash](https://plotly.com/dash/) that visualizes the data using the [dash-leaflet](https://github.com/thedirtyfew/dash-leaflet) library

-In addition to visualizing the data on the map, the example also demonstrates how to sample data from the underlying raster.
 Special care has been taken to ensure WYSIWYG pixel drilling, i.e. a 1:1 correspondence between the values shown on the map and the sampled valued.

 #### Running the demo